 On August 5, 1834, German physiologist Ewald Hering was born.
 Hering is best known for his research into color vision, binocular perception and eye movements.
 Hering challenged the color-vision theory of Hermann von Helmholtz.
 Visual sensations, according to Hering‘s view, were due to three color receptors responding in an “opponent” fashion in color-pairs (white/black, yellow/blue, and red/green) to take account of the after-images of colors.
-Ewald Hering was born in Altgersdorf, a…Read more
+Philosophy, Zoology, and Medicine Ewald Hering was…Read more

 You are here: Home › Post Tagged with: "color vision"